 About five minutes passed before I began singing my “Devil Went Down to Georgia” tune again with no response but much faster pinwheeling of the bear’s massive legs.
 Sighing, I lightly clacked my poles together, and after not even a glance in my direction, I knocked them together harder.

 I looked down at my watch and settled back to wait.
 Ten minutes later, I began hiking again.
 I was not more than 20 yards up the trail when the Grizzly stood ahead.
 As he rose into view, I stopped dead in my tracks, holding my breath!

 It was so big.

 The Grizzly had not moved far ahead, and I had not seen him over the rise.
 He tilted his head back, smelling the air before dropping out of sight.
 This time I stood and waited for at least 15 minutes.

 Moving forward cautiously, I studied the trail ahead, along with the brush and undergrowth to my right.
 The bear appeared to have moved on, I thought.
 Then, suddenly, I heard wood cracking and turned to see the bear up in the brush to my right, following slowly beside me as he rubbed against bushes and trees along the way.

 To say I was terrified was an understatement.
 Continuing to move slowly with my bear spray in one hand and hiking poles in the other, I spoke to the bear in low, calm tones.
 I had already made a big mistake by not backtracking, so hopefully, I could get out of this situation by staying quiet.

 Sweat trickled into my eyes, burning them and causing my vision to blur.
-I blinked hard to clear them and watched as the bear continued to follow me.
+I blinked hard to clear them and watched as the bear followed me.
 We were both moving slowly, and I tried to appear deliberate and casual while speaking calmly.